icf2017/maharastra_calculator/README.md

-# IESS 2047 Calculator
+# KSEC 2047 Calculator

-A web interface to the India Energy Security Scenarios  calculator
+A web interface to the Karnataka State Energy Calculator 2050

 Further detail on the project: http://indiaenergy.gov.in